jaandrle/mdexpr/README.md

 	- **cmd** is choosed alias used in another `{… cmd}$` processed by this library
 	- *with* is optional part holding setting for library
 	- *…1*: the *context* part is ignored in this case
-	- Regular user reading document can find out this way information in *library-url*, for example use:
+	- This way, the regular user reading document can find out information in *library-url*, for example use:
 	```markdown
 	<details>
 	<summary>`{… cmd}$` explanation</summary>